Skip to main content

 Q: Can I visit you?

-A: While we have our own facility to design and manufacture our watches, we are not currently in a position to host customer visits.
-If you would like to come and meet us, occasionally we may attend various public events, which will be announced in advance on our social media channels.
+A: While we have our own facility to design and manufacture our watches, we are not currently in a position to regularly host customer visits.
+If you would like to come and meet us, we occasionally attend various public events, trade shows, and exhibitions, which are usually announced in advance on our social media channels.

 Q: Where can I buy one of your watches?